18.104.22.168 Criteria for Assessing Political Legitimacy

 She also identified three groups of writers who have sought to establish ‘normative’ criteria, to provide a reasoned justification of a standardised set of principles:

 - Jeremy Bentham proposed a Utilitarian criterion, whereby the legitimacy of governance is determined by its beneficial consequences: ‘the greatest good for the greatest number’.
-At first sight this appears to be consistent with this book’s objective of maximising acceptability but, as many writers have pointed out, Utilitarianism might threaten the rights of certain individuals in some circumstances – so it doesn’t comply with this book’s requirement for inclusivity (5).
+This is consistent with maximising acceptability, but – as noted by Michael Sandel, in chapter 2 of his book Justice – Utilitarianism might threaten the rights of certain individuals in some circumstances, so it doesn’t comply with the requirement for inclusivity (2.5).

 These principles are used to justify political ideologies and approaches (6.2.1), rather than political systems.